oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             It can be used by applications to identify themselves for tracing and monitoring purposes.
 The convention is to separate the product name from the product version by a colon and single space characters.

-            If this attribute is not specified, the value “node-oracledb : version” is used.
+            If this attribute is not specified, then the default value in node-oracledb Thick mode is like “node-oracledb thk : version”.
 See :ref:`Other Node-oracledb Initialization <otherinit>`.
         * - ``errorUrl``
           - This specifies the URL that is included in the node-oracledb exception message if the Oracle Client libraries cannot be loaded.

             This allows applications that use node-oracledb to refer users to application-specific installation instructions.

             If this attribute is not specified, then the :ref:`node-oracledb installation instructions <installation>` are used.
-See :ref:`Other Node-oracledb Initialization
+See :ref:`Other Node-oracledb Initialization <otherinit>`.
-            <otherinit>`.
         * - ``libDir``
           - This specifies the directory containing the Oracle Client libraries.

             If ``libDir`` is not specified, the default library search mechanism is used.

             If your client libraries are in a full Oracle Client or Oracle Database installation, such as `Oracle Database “XE” Express Edition <https://www.oracle.com/database/technologies/appdev/xe.html>`__, then you must have previously set environment variables like ``ORACLE_HOME`` before calling ``initOracleClient()``.
 On Windows, remember to double each backslash used as a directory separator.
-See :ref:`Locating the Oracle Client Libraries <oracleclientloading>`.
+See :ref:`Locating the Oracle Client Libraries <enablingthick>`.

     On Linux, ensure a ``libclntsh.so`` file exists.
 On macOS ensure a ``libclntsh.dylib`` file exists.
 Node-oracledb will not directly load